AMLoucas/CS5044-Practical-02/README.md

  * Sum up all the process and the ideation flow in a report.

 All files can be found in the repo.
+The module's objective outline was to introduce us to information visualisation principles and introducing to visualisaton programming languages like D3.js and Desktop Tableau.